-- Click here to download the PDF of responses as of August 2020.
+Click here to download the PDF of responses to a mini sleep-survey as of August 2020.

 ADHD Affects Your Relationship With Yourself!

-We’ve all heard that adult ADHD can create problems in relationships.
-This man’s epiphany, however, struck some larger foundational truth: Having ADHD can create problems in your relationship with yourself, never mind with someone else.
+We’ve all heard that adult ADHD symptoms can challenge relationships.
+This man’s epiphany, however, struck some larger foundational truth: Having ADHD can create problems in your relationship with yourself, including acting with empathy toward your future self.

-No matter how much you crave that healthy diet, that uncluttered home, or that comfortable bank account, unrecognized and unaddressed ADHD symptoms mean you can’t always initiate and maintain the necessary steps to get there.
+No matter how much you crave that healthy diet, that uncluttered home, or that comfortable bank account, unrecognized and unaddressed ADHD symptoms.You can’t always initiate and maintain the necessary steps to get there.
 (Talk about depressing.
 No wonder ADHD is so often misdiagnosed as depression.)